leoyyang/academic_website/content/home/about.md

 # Biography

-Leo Yang is currently a research assistant in the Division of Social Science, Hong Kong University of Science and Technology.
-He will join the Ph.D.
-Program in Political Science at University of California San Diego in Fall, 2017.

-His research intersts include social computation, political economy, and development economy.
-He is now the reseach fellow of the Institute for Internet Law, Peking Univeristy, and the *Comparative Studies*.
+Leo Yang is a Ph.D. student in Political Science at University of California, San Deigo(UCSD).
+He was trained as an economist in two different graduate programs (major in Finance and Social Science).
+His research interests include the social computation, the political economy, and the development economics.
+He is a research fellow of the Institute for Internet Law, Peking University, and the *Comparative Studies*.